 And include the story that goes along with it!

-Share your old family photos on FaceBook, on Google Photos, through iCloud, email them or physically pass them on to another for safekeeping.
+Share your old family photos on FaceBook, Google Photos, through iCloud, email them or physically pass them on to another for safekeeping.

 You spent all that time sorting, gathering, scanning, and preserving these photos, let others enjoy them, too!